techbyorg/irs-990-api/README.md

 http://localhost:3000/setNtee
   - this will also take a while
-  - sets the ntee for every org
+  - sets the ntee for every nonprofit

 http://localhost:3000/lastYearContributions
-  - this set a field in ES for how much the org/fund contributed to other orgs the prior year
+  - this set a field in ES for how much the nonprofit/fund contributed to other nonprofits the prior year
   - this was used for following route (parseGrantMakingWebsites)

 http://localhost:3000/parseGrantMakingWebsites
-  - this went through every grant-giving org that gave a decent amount of grants, and pulled in all keywords from their site, to allow searching by keywords (I was trying to find data-driven grant-giving websites)
+  - this went through every grant-giving nonprofit that gave a decent amount of grants, and pulled in all keywords from their site, to allow searching by keywords (I was trying to find data-driven grant-giving websites)
   - you can tweak the fns for your own purpose

 ### Examples
-Types: IrsOrg, IrsFund, IrsOrg990, IrsFund990, IrsPerson
+Types: IrsNonprofit, IrsFund, IrsNonprofit990, IrsFund990, IrsPerson

-Get schema for a type (IrsOrg for example) so you know all fields you can specify (or just look at the type.graphql files)
+Get schema for a type (IrsNonprofit for example) so you know all fields you can specify (or just look at the type.graphql files)
 ```
 {
-	"query": "{ __type(name: \"IrsOrg\") { name fields { name type { name kind ofType { name kind } } } } }"
+	"query": "{ __type(name: \"IrsNonprofit\") { name fields { name type { name kind ofType { name kind } } } } }"
 }
 ```

-Get an org
+Get an nonprofit
 ```
 POST http://localhost:3000/graphql {
-	"query": "query ($ein: String!) {irsOrg(ein: $ein) {ein, name, assets} }",
+	"query": "query ($ein: String!) {irsNonprofit(ein: $ein) {ein, name, assets} }",
 	"variables": { "ein": "586347523" }
 }
 ```